 (a) The university will maintain group health insurance coverage for an employee on FMLA leave whenever such insurance was provided before the leave was taken, under the same terms as if the employee had continued to work.
 Employees will continue to be responsible for their share of health care insurance premiums while on FMLA leave.
-If the employee is in paid leave status while on FMLA leave, appropriate deductions will be taken from the employee's earnings.
+If the employee is in paid leave status while on

+FMLA leave, appropriate deductions will be taken from the employee's earnings.

-(b) If an employee is on unpaid leave status, and the university pays for the employee's share of health care insurance premiums, the cost of such premiums will be deducted from future earnings or from the employee's last paycheck.
-If the employee does not accrue any further earnings at the university, the employee will be invoiced for amounts paid on their behalf, if any.
+(b) If an employee is on unpaid leave status, and the university pays for the employee's share of health care insurance premiums, the cost of such premiums will be calculated for the first and any subsequent pay periods.
+An invoice will be sent to the employee outlining the outstanding amount, payment instructions, and the due date.